niebayes/monocular_vo/README.md

 type shared_ptr for the sake of simplicity.
 4. For map points, it must be someone owning them which is the map we choosed as intuition.
 5. Based on this design, with the help of smart pointers (especially the unowning weak_ptr), the removal of keyframes, features and map points is very simple.
-  1. To delete a keyframe, simply remove it from map.
-  2. To delete a feature, simply erase it from the frame in which it's detected.
-  3. To delete a map point, simply remove it from map.
+To delete a keyframe, simply remove it from map; to delete a feature, simply erase it from the frame in which it's detected; to delete a map point, simply remove it from map.